60 / 100

 Is Natrona County growing or shrinking?

-Are many people relocating to Natrona County?
+Are people moving to Natrona County?

 [10] Similar Counties by Size & Score